Jzow/Jzow/README.md

 # Hello, folks!

 My name is Zhao Wei.
 I'm from Shanghai, China.
-I've been interested in coding since I was 16 years old.
+I've been interested in coding since

-I'm especially looking forward to finding a computer science teacher
+I especially look forward to finding a computer science teacher.
+If you are willing to guide me in technical learning, I will be grateful.
+You can contact me by email

 ## For freedom and dreams